-The National Cancer Institute (NCI) seeks licensees and/or research co-development partners for a collection of novel T-cell receptors (TCRs) that target the Epstein Barr Virus Latent Membrane Protein 2 (EBV-LMP2).
-The TCRs are being developed as therapeutics for treatment of lymphomas and epithelial cancers.
+The National Cancer Institute (NCI) seeks licensees and/or research co-development partners for a collection of T-cell receptors (TCRs) that specifically target the CD20 antigen expressed in B-lymphoid malignancies such as non-Hodgkin’s lymphoma (NHL), chronic lymphocytic leukemia, and acute lymphoblastic leukemia.
+The TCRs are being developed as therapeutics for the treatment of lymphomas and leukemias.